 The line between entertainment and politics seems to blur more than ever at this moment in history.
 Last Tuesday, the USC Dornsife Center for the Political Future hosted an event for their Political Conversations series about Entertainment Politics.

-The event featured a discussion with former Clinton White House Press Secretary, Dee Dee Myers, and former Tonight Show comedy-writer, Jon Macks, led by the director of the Jesse M. Unruh Institute of Politics and USC professor, Robert Schrum.
+The event featured a discussion with former Clinton White House Press Secretary, Dee Dee Myers, and former Tonight Show comedy-writer, Jon Macks, led by the director of the Jesse M. Unruh Institute of Politics and USC professor, Robert Shrum.

 During the talk, the panel was able to comment on various issues, including the current state of politics and its strangely intimate relationship with entertainment in today's world.